chemxy/react-hotel-booking/backend/hotel-booking-system.md

 # Backend

-- get available hotels: GET http://localhost:3201/rooms/all
+- get available rooms: GET http://localhost:3201/rooms/all

-- get a hotel by id: GET http://localhost:3201/room?id=101
+- get a room by id: GET http://localhost:3201/room?id=101

 - get all reservations for the given room: GET http://localhost:3201/reservations/room?id=102

+- get all reservations for the given room: GET http://localhost:3201/reservations/user?email=test@test.com

 - get all reservations for the given date: GET http://localhost:3201/reservations/all?startDate=2022-11-02&endDate=2022-11-04